Top 5 Web Development CMS Platforms & Their Comparison

 To do this, you need only a hosting company and the best open source content management system (CMS) to save you from writing all the difficult lines of code.
-The question of what CMS platform to use has been the focus of many online discussions.
+The question of what CMS Web Development platform to use has been the focus of many online discussions.

 WordPress vs. Joomla vs. Drupal vs. Magento vs. Shopify… so many options so little information!